Tamkeen-Developer/iframe_cashpay/README.md

 ## The following is a brief explanation of each method:

-    `sendItems():` method sends the item list to the server and creates an order.
+**sendItems():** This method sends the item list to the server and creates an order.
 The method returns the iframe URL, which is then used to create an  IframeCashPay widget.
-    The IframeCashPay widget displays the Cash E-wallet payment iframe.
+**IframeCashPay** widget displays the Cash E-wallet payment iframe.

-    onConfirmPayment(): method is called when the user confirms the payment.
-This method can be used to handle the payment confirmation event.
+**onConfirmPayment():** This method is called when the user confirms the payment.This method can be used to handle the payment confirmation event.

-    onCancel(): method is called when the user cancels the payment.
+**onCancel():** This method is called when the user cancels the payment.
 This method can be used to handle the payment cancellation event.

-    onError(): method is called when an error occurs during the payment process.
+**onError():** This method is called when an error occurs during the payment process.
 This method can be used to handle the payment error event.